Gold Coast Australia So Much More Than Surfers Paradise

 From Christmas through to mid-February the Gold Coast is quite busy.

-Obviously, there is no crystal ball gazing answer I can give you to say that it won't rain in April and I am sure you are experiencing some strange weather patterns in Sydney too, so you will have to take your chance.
+Obviously, I can't promise that it won't rain in April but statistically it is less likely in April than January!
+But who knows, with the strange weather patterns that seem to be changing!
+I am sure you are experiencing some strange weather patterns in Sydney too, so you will have to take your chance.

 Don't despair, there is some good news!
 If it does rain there is still plenty to do on the Gold Coast!
 Check out my rainy day activities guide to the Gold Coast.